Navigating Women’s Endocrine Health

 Endocrine disruptors

-These are deceptive compounds present in common things like plastics, cosmetics, and cleaning supplies that can have a disastrous effect on our hormones.
-It is critical to recognise and get rid of them since they can interfere with the functions of our hormones, causing imbalances and exacerbating disorders including Diabetes, PCOS (Polycystic Ovarian Syndrome), Parkinson’s disease, ADHD & ASD, and thyroid issues.
+These are hidden compounds present in common things like plastics, cosmetics, and cleaning supplies that can have a disastrous effect on our hormones.
+It is critical to recognise and get rid of them since they can interfere with the functions of our hormones, causing imbalances and exacerbating disorders including diabetes, PCOS (Polycystic Ovarian Syndrome), Parkinson’s disease, ADHD & ASD, and thyroid issues.
 The largest organ in our body, our skin is extremely sensitive to anything it comes into contact with.
 Even while getting rid of all these agents could be challenging, there are actions we can take to replace them with healthier options.

 Methods for maintaining hormonal balance